BlueBrain/nexus-forge/docs/source/interaction.rst

     """
    forge = KnowledgeGraphForge(configuration=config)

-See :ref:`_forge-config`. for a full list of forge configuration and see the `examples/notebooks/use-cases/` folder for more real world YAML examples.
+See the `configuration documentation page section <https://nexus-forge.readthedocs.io/en/latest/configuration.html>`__ for a full list of forge configuration and see the `examples/notebooks/use-cases/` folder for more real world YAML examples.

 Resource